Vortex

 Euphony: Refers to the name’s pleasantness when spoken.
 A name with good euphony sounds appealing and resonates well with the audience.

 We compiled a list of 34 shortlisted names in a dedicated sheet.
-The selected names were as follows:
+The selected names were the following:

 We began by dividing the list among all members of the Marketing team.
 Names that met key criteria such as legal availability, relevance, and cultural sensitivity were advanced to a final shortlist of six.
 These names were then evaluated against all the parameters outlined earlier, using a scale from 1 to 10.
 The results were as follows: